mikaelhg/modern-mainstream-web-example/README.md

 * [Bootstrap](https://v4-alpha.getbootstrap.com/) v4
-  for presenting the combination of web content and visual user interface, and structuring the collaboration between frontend developer and UI/visual designer.
+  for presenting the combination of web content and visual user interface, and structuring the collaboration between frontend developers and UI/visual designers.

 Other resources: